RVCC-IDMX/template-vsc-profile/README.md

 # VS Code Profile Assignment

 **Objective**: Import and activate a VS Code profile specifically designed for web development with essential extensions and settings.

+**Important**: This assignment assumes you have already completed the GitHub Classroom assignment and have this repository cloned to your local computer using VS Code.

 ## What You'll Accomplish

 By completing this assignment, you will:

 - Import and activate a professional VS Code profile for web development
-- Set up essential extensions: HTMLHint, Live Server, and Stylelint
+- Set up essential extensions: HTMLHint and Live Server
 - Download and integrate project assets from external sources
 - Test your development environment with Live Server
+- Submit your completed work via GitHub repository URL

 ## Why Use This Profile?

 This profile contains both essential extensions and optimized settings for web development.

 **Extensions Included:**

 - **HTMLHint** - Analyzes your HTML code and flags errors, bad practices, and accessibility issues
 - **Live Server** - Creates a local web server with live reload functionality
-- **Stylelint** - Analyzes your CSS/SCSS code for errors and enforces coding standards

 **Settings Included:** Auto-formatting on save, consistent indentation, Git integration, and optimized validation for HTML, CSS, and JavaScript.

 ## Instructions